devwiz1028/article_scraper/README.md

 If you want to save the scraped data to a file, you can pass the `-o` option:

     $ scrapy crawl fool-news -o news.csv

+google-news.sh is for fetching google search urls.
+You will need to update it to point the correct directory.

+If you want to run google-news.sh daily, run `crontab -e` and add

+	0 8 * * *	bash {YOUR_WORKING_DIR}/google-news.sh